Boulware Vacuum vs. Regularity: Thoughts on Anomaly-Induced Effective Action: Four-dimensional case

 In summary, what we solve are the second-order ordinary differential equation \eqref{eq:red_EOM_phi4d} for $\varphi'$, and the third-order one~\eqref{eq:EOM_psi4d} for $\psi'$.
 As boundary conditions, we have redundant ones $\varphi_1 = \varphi_3 = c_\infty= 0$, and additional condition $q=0$ for the former field equation.
 Also, we have $\psi_1 = \psi_3 = d_\infty = 0$ for the latter equation.
 We solve this system as a two-boundary value problem, and find five shooting parameters, $\varphi_2, c_{\rm H}$ for $\varphi'$, and $\psi_2, d_{\rm H}, q'$ for $\psi'$, which specify the solutions uniquely.

 Under these conditions, we numerically solved Eqs.~\eqref{eq:red_EOM_phi4d} and \eqref{eq:EOM_psi4d} with the shooting method from the two boundaries.
 By matching two numerical solutions at matching point $r=r_{\rm m}$ with sufficient accuracy, we determined the shooting parameters $\{ \varphi_2, \psi_2, c_{\rm H}, d_{\rm H}, q' \}$ and constructed consistent solutions.
 The boundaries were placed at $r_{\rm m} = 15 R$ and $r_{\rm e} = 80R$.
-For numerical implementation, we used the Mathematica functions \cite{Mathematica}.
+For numerical implementation, we used the \textit{Mathematica} functions \cite{Mathematica}.

 The figures displayed in \figref{fig:bd_param_sol} illustrate the outcomes of the shooting parameters $\varphi_2$, $\psi_2$, $q'$, $c_{\rm H}$, and $d_{\rm H}$ in Eqs.~\eqref{eq:phi_4dSch} and \eqref{eq:scsol_center} for consistent solutions corresponding to each value of $M$.
-It is noteworthy that $q'$, which controls the linear terms of $\psi(r)$ for large $r$, acquires non-zero values.
+It is noteworthy that $q'$, which controls the linear terms of $\psi(r)$ for large $r$, acquires nonzero values.
 This specific value of $q'$ indicates the deviation from the Boulware vacuum, which requires $q=q'=0$, but instead leads to a distinct vacuum that ensures regular RSET throughout the spacetime.
 Figure \ref{fig:bd_sol} shows the typical solutions of the scalar fields, their derivatives, and the resulting RSET value for $M=0.5R$.
 It should be noted that the constant shifts of the scalar fields are undetermined, and thus we have set $\varphi(0)=\psi(0)=0$.
 Also, we take $N_S=1, N_F = N_V =0$ for the numerical factors~\eqref{eq:coeff_b}.
-As illustrated in \figref{fig:bd_sc}, \ref{fig:bd_dsc}, $\psi$ exhibit a linear growth in the distant region, indicating that they do not coincide with those in the Minkowski vacuum asymptotically.
+As illustrated in FIGs.~\ref{fig:bd_sc}, \ref{fig:bd_dsc}, $\psi$ exhibit a linear growth in the distant region, indicating that they do not coincide with those in the Minkowski vacuum asymptotically.
 This profile also means that the Boulware vacuum, where the scalar fields asymptotically vanish, is not a preferred solution in this regular spacetime case.

-The values of each component and trace of the RSET displayed in \figref{fig:bd_SET00}--\ref{fig:bd_SETtr} are regular everywhere, including the center as we have required.
+The values of each component and trace of the RSET displayed in FIGs.~\ref{fig:bd_SET00}--\ref{fig:bd_SETtr} are regular everywhere, including the center as we have required.
 They vanish as $r\rightarrow\infty$, similar to those observed in the Boulware or Minkowski vacuum.
 As exhibited in \figref{fig:bd_sol_asym}, however, the decreasing power of RSET's components is as follows: